4 Teens Caught Following Ridgefield Crash After Allegedly Abducting Girl In Wilton

 At about 5:15 p.m.
-Friday, May 24, police officers from the Ridgefield and Wilton police departments responded to Route 33 after a report of a possible abducted female juvenile in Wilton.
+Friday, May 24, police officers in Fairfield County from the Ridgefield and Wilton police departments responded to Route 33 after a report of a possible abducted female juvenile in Wilton.

-The girl was able to exit the vehicle in the area of Tanglewood Court in Ridgefield, at which time the vehicle continued north on Main Street, according to Ridgefield Police.
+The girl was able to exit the vehicle in the area of Tanglewood Court off Route 33 in Ridgefield, at which time the vehicle continued north on Main Street, according to Ridgefield Police.

 The two boys and two girls in the vehicle refused to pull over for both Ridgefield and Wilton PD cruisers and turned left onto Catoonah Street, where the vehicle collided with another car.